stbiernacki/wayfarer/README.md

 an instance of this class accepts two parameters: the `menu` and `filters`:
 - `menu` parameter is located in `resources/views/admin/menu/admin-menu.php`.
   `menu` can be located anywhere else (e.g. in the configuration file),
-  in this case for reasons of consistency it is placed in views because it is associated with this layer.
+  in this case for reasons of consistency it is placed in views because it is associated with this layer
 -  `filters` is the second parameter that properly filter such parameters as: url, css classes, active link, etc.

 The generator must be registered in the central application configuration location,
 see: [app/Providers/AdminSystemServiceProvider](app/Providers/AdminSystemServiceProvider.php)

-Library structure and dependency between classes see [here](doc/markdown/repository/adminSystem/adminSystem.md)
+Library structure and dependency between classes (see [here](doc/markdown/repository/adminSystem/adminSystem.md))
 ***
 >**Api** (Swagger - along with token generation)
 >Located: `app/Http/Api`

-Using the API service requires authorization, for this you should first generate the token see [here](doc/markdown/userManual/userManual.md)
+Using the API service requires authorization, for this you should first generate the token (see [here](doc/markdown/userManual/userManual.md))

 [Swagger](https://swagger.io/docs/specification/about/) is a set of open-source tools built around the OpenAPI Specification that:
 design, build, document and consume REST APIs.